SlithyMatt/rocket88/doc/stx.md

 "STore A"

 ## Behavior
 Stores the value in the A register in memory, at the address specified in the operand.
-Also sets the status flags based on that value.

 ## Addressing Modes
 | Mode        | Opcode (hex) |